aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/recognition-basics/_index.md

 {{< /highlight >}}-->

 ### Using ***MultyDecodeType* Mode**
-The other way to specify target symbologies is to determine them using a constructor of class [*MultyDecodeType*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/MultyDecodeType) and then pass it to class [*BarCodeReader*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/BarCodeReader) or the *setBarCodeReadType* method.
+The other way to specify target barcode types is to determine them using a constructor of class [*MultyDecodeType*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/MultyDecodeType) and then pass it to class [*BarCodeReader*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/BarCodeReader) or the *setBarCodeReadType* method.

 <!--The following code sample demonstrates how to set target symbologies (i.e. *Code 39*, *Code 128*, and *RM4SCC*) using [*MultyDecodeType*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/MultyDecodeType).